hackclub/camp/cohort_4/playbook/ACTIVITIES.md

-4. When a hacker arrives, have one of the assigned leaders guide them down to the hackerspace in the basement, mark their arrival in the [attendance sheet](https://docs.google.com/spreadsheets/d/1Em5tUQdm4dXnthtWr4zY4KR9Q6JZMV_Hl2n6G9Ti9Bg/edit), and then head back up to the lobby to wait for more arriving hackers.
+4. When a hacker arrives, have one of the assigned leaders guide them down to the hackerspace in the basement, mark their arrival in the [attendance sheet](https://docs.google.com/spreadsheets/d/1Em5tUQdm4dXnthtWr4zY4KR9Q6JZMV_Hl2n6G9Ti9Bg/edit), collect and set aside their acceptance packet (they were emailed a packet full of waivers to sign before the cohort started), and then head back up to the lobby to wait for more arriving hackers.
+5. Have the leader assigned for managing acceptance packets make sure they are scanned and uploaded to the shared Google Drive folder before the day is over.

 It may be a good idea to play some music in the hackerspace while people are arriving.